rtic-rs/rtic/book/en/src/by-example/software_tasks.md

 ## Divergent tasks

 A task can have one of two signatures: `async fn({name}::Context, ..)` or `async fn({name}::Context, ..) -> !`.
 The latter defines a *divergent* task — one that never returns.
 The key advantage of divergent tasks is that they receive a `'static` context, and `local` resources have `'static` lifetime.
 Additionally, using this signature makes the task’s intent explicit, clearly distinguishing between short-lived tasks and those that run indefinitely.
+Be mindful not to starve other tasks at the same priority level by ensuring you yield control with `.await`.

 ## Priority zero tasks